Namibia: 8 Stunning Locations Photographers Must Visit

 Access to the Sosusvlei and Deadvlei area is via the Sesriem gate with a forty-mile drive to the dunes.
 The final 3 miles (which includes immediate access to both Sosusvlei and Deadvlei) are accessable with a 4WD vehicle with high clearance only.
 The gate at Sesriem opens at sunrise and closes at sunset.

-(Top Left) A dunescape in Sossusvlei, Namib-Naukluft National Park.
-(Top Middle) A lone acacia tree is dwarfed by the edge of a giant sand dune, Namib-Naukluft National Park.
-(Top Right) Shadows are cast across the clay pan at Deadvlei, Namib-Naukluft National Park.
+(Top Left) Tree art at Deadvlei, Namib-Naukluft National Park.
+(Upper Right) The enormous dunes at sunset, Namib-Naukluft National Park.
+(Middle Left) A dunescape in Sossusvlei, Namib-Naukluft National Park.
+(Middle Middle) A lone acacia tree is dwarfed by the edge of a giant sand dune, Namib-Naukluft National Park.
+(Middle Right) Shadows are cast across the clay pan at Deadvlei, Namib-Naukluft National Park.
 (Bottom Left) An oryx crests the edge of a sand dune and into the light, Namib-Naukluft National Park.
 (Bottom Right) Tree art during intense dune light at Deadvlei, Namib-Naukluft National Park.
 All images © Richard Bernabe

 Quiver Tree Forest and Giant’s Playground